Preference-based Online Learning with Dueling Bandits: A Survey: Applications

-\citet{SoRiUr16} use the Structured Dueling Bandits algorithm, an extension of \Algo{DBGD} \citep{YuJo09}, for response-based structured prediction in Statistical Machine Translation (SMT).
-In a repeatable generate-and-test procedure, the learner is given partial feedback that consists of assessments of the quality of the predicted translation.
-This feedback is used by the learner to update model parameters.
-In a simulation experiment, the authors show that learning from responses alleviates the supervision problem and allows a direct optimization of SMT for different tasks.
+\citet{SoRiUr16} use the Structured Dueling Bandits algorithm, an extension of \Algo{DBGD}, for response-based structured prediction in Statistical Machine Translation (SMT).
+In a repeatable generate-and-test procedure, the learner is given partial feedback that consists of assessments of the quality of the predicted translation, which is used by the learner to update specific model parameters.
+In a simulation experiment, the authors show that learning from such type of feedback can indeed facilitate the supervision problem and allows a direct optimization of SMT for different tasks.

 \citet{ChZhKi16} consider the problem of the allocation of assessment tasks among peers when grading open-ended assignments in Massive Open Online Courses (MOOCs), and formalize it as a sequential noisy ranking aggregation problem.
 More specifically, each student ranks a subset of his peers' assignments, and the goal is to aggregate all the partial rankings into a complete ranking of all assignments.
 The authors assume the existence of a ground-truth ranking, and that the underlying distribution is a Mallows model.
-Based on these assumptions, they propose \Algo{TustAwareRankingBasedMAB}, an algorithm based on merge sort and MallowsMPR \citep{BuHuSz14}.
+Based on these assumptions, they propose \Algo{TustAwareRankingBasedMAB}, an algorithm based on merge sort and MallowsMPR (cf.\ Section \ref{subsec_mallows}).

 \citet{ScKu17} investigate the problem of learning a user's task preferences in Human-Robot Interaction for socially assistive tasks.
 Concretely, they consider the goal of learning a user's exercise category.
 They formulate a dueling bandits problem, where arms represent exercises.
-Preference feedback is given by a user who, given two exercises that are presented to him as text on a display, selects the more preferred one. \Algo{DTS} \citep{WuLi16} is used as a dueling bandit learning algorithm.
-Simulation experiments show that the users were satisfied with the suggested preference rankings.
+Preference feedback is given by a user who, given two exercises that are presented to him as text on a display, selects the more preferred one. \Algo{DTS} (cf.\ Section \ref{subsec_dts}) is used as a dueling bandits learning algorithm.
+The simulation experiments show that the users were satisfied with the suggested preference rankings.
 Moreover, the results of a comparison of the preference learning approach against a simulated strategy that randomly selects preference rankings show that the preference learning approach leads to a significant reduction of ranking errors.